wasswaherbert/blog/README.txt

-HOW TO DEPLOY THE BLOG APP:
+HOW TO RUN THE BLOG APP:
       ____PART A___
 a) Assuming you are using Visual Studio with in Linux OS, Run the following in your terminal;